apache/db-jdo/HowToReleaseJDO.md

     Check the artifacts at [the Maven release repository](https://repository.apache.org/content/repositories/snapshots/)

-14. Update the distribution repository at https://apache.org/dist/db/jdo/ by adding the new release directory.
-    Check out the SVN repository at
-    https://dist.apache.org/repos/dist/release/db/jdo and add the new
-    release with all artifacts under the new directory.
-Make sure that the key used to sign the artifacts is included in the KEYS file.
+14. Check out the SVN repository at https://dist.apache.org/repos/dist/release/db/jdo and make sure that the key used to sign the artifacts is included in the KEYS file.
-    Committing the new directory will trigger an update to the mirrors.

 15. Prepare and release the artifacts.
 There are interoperability issues with the maven release plugin and cygwin, so if on Windows, use a